-MASTER JOURNAL ROTATIONS
+COMMIT SERVER JOURNAL ROTATIONS

 This script helps minimize downtime for upgrades by taking advantage of the SDP offline checkpoint mechanism.
 Rather than wait for a full checkpoint, a journal is rotated and replayed to the offline_db.
 This typically takes very little time compared to a checkpoint, reducing downtime needed for the overall upgrade.
+It also prepares the offline_db in case a rollback is needed.

-When the master server is upgraded, two rotations of the master server's journal occur during processing.
+When the commit server is upgraded, two rotations of the commit server's journal occur during processing for major upgrades, and a single journal rotation is done for patch upgrades.
 The first journal rotation occurs before any upgrade processing occurs, i.e. before the new binaries are added and symlinks are updated.
 This gives a clean rollback point.
+This journal is immediately replayed to the offline_db.

-Later, after the p4d has started and p4d performs its journaled upgrade processing, a second journal rotation occurs in Phase 5.
+Later, after p4d has started performs its journaled upgrade processing, a second journal rotation occurs in Phase 5 if a major upgrade was done.
 This second journal rotation captures all upgrade-related processing in a separately numbered journal.
+This second journal is not applied to the offline_db by this script.
+Instead, the replay of the second journal to the offline_db will occur the next time a call is made to the daily_checkpoint.sh or rotate_journal.sh, e.g. via routine crontab.
+For a p4d patch upgrade, there will not be any upgrade processing.